ldsec/medco-documentation/docs/_sources/system_admin/configuration/keycloak.rst.txt

 - Go to the *Import* menu
 - Click on *Select file* and select the file ``keycloak-medco-realm.json`` that you will find in ``~/medco-deployment/resources/configuration``.
+- Select to import everything, and to *Skip* if resources already exist

 Configure the MedCo OpenID Connect client
 '''''''''''''''''''''''''''''''''''''''''